kristoferlund/ic-use-internet-identity/README.md

 ### 2. Connect the `login()` function to a button

-Calling `login()` opens up the Internet Identity service in a new window where the user is asked to sign in.
+Calling `login()` opens up the Internet Identity service in a new popup window where the user is asked to sign in.
 Once signed in, the window closes and the identity is stored in local storage.
 The identity is then available in the `identity` context variable.

+> [!WARNING]
+> **User Interaction Required**: The `login()` function MUST be called in response to a user interaction (e.g., button click).
+Calling it in `useEffect` or similar will fail because browsers block popup windows that aren't triggered by user actions.

 Use the `loginStatus` state variable to track the status of the login process.
 The `loginStatus` can be one of the following values: `idle`, `logging-in`, `success`, or `error`.